theRealPadster/name-that-tune/README.md

 ```

 ## Usage
+- Right-click on any artist, playlist, album, etc.
-Open via the left-side navigation.
-Click "play" to hear the first second of the track.
-Making a guess adds one second of music playback.
+- Click "play" to hear the first second of the track.
+- Making a guess adds one second of music playback.
 It will reveal the song when you get it right.
-Right now it only works on the currently playing track, which is not ideal.
-I plan to add functionality to allow you to add songs from an artist, playlist, album, etc.
+- (If you open it via the left-side navigation, it will just use the song you are currently playing.)

 ## Planned Features
-- Source songs from playlist/album/etc
-- Source songs from artist
-- Source songs from genre
-- etc.
 - Possible "random" mode that doesn't use the beginning of the song, but grabs random segments from it
 - Come up with a better name